Calendar Views | FieldCamp

 How It Works

-Switching sub-views: Toggle between month, week, and day using the buttons at the top of the calendar.
+Switching sub-views: Toggle between Day, Week, and Month from the toolbar.
 Use the arrow buttons to move forward or backward in time, or click Today to jump to the current date.

-Rescheduling: Click and hold a job block, then drag it to a new date or time.
+Rescheduling: Click and hold a visit card, then drag it to a new date or time.
 Release to confirm.
-The system checks for conflicts automatically.
+The system checks for conflicts automatically and asks you to confirm reassignments.

 Tips